levibostian/dotenv/README.md

 }
 ```

 Your compiler will complain at this time because you don't have a file `Env` with the variable `stripeApiKey`.
 But you need to define these variables to request from the `dotenv` CLI that you want to use an environment variable value.
-Now if you run the `dotenv` CLI, it will see `Env.stripeApiKey`, look for a environment variable `PROJECT_NAME` in the `.env` file, and generate:
+Now if you run the `dotenv` CLI, it will see `Env.stripeApiKey`, look for a environment variable `STRIPE_API_KEY` in the `.env` file, and generate:

 ```kotlin
 object Env {